A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Overview of results

 The rest of this manuscript is laid out as follows.
 In Sec.~\ref{Sec:MathsBackground} we provide a self-contained introduction to the aspects of topological data analysis required to understand our quantum algorithm (we provide a more extended and pedagogical introduction in Appendix~\ref{AppSec:MathsBackgroundPedagogy}).
 We then introduce the quantum algorithm used for computing persistent Betti numbers in Sec.~\ref{Sec:QuantumAlgorithm}.
 In Sec.~\ref{Sec:ResourceEstimates} we outline the costs of the individual building blocks of our quantum algorithm, with detailed discussion in the Appendices.
-In Sec.~\ref{Sec:Discussion} we discuss the complexity of our quantum algorithm, classical algorithms, regimes for quantum advantage, and quantum speedups for practical problems of interest.
+In Sec.~\ref{Sec:Classical} we review existing classical algorithms for computing persistent Betti numbers, and introduce our quantum-inspired classical algorithm that scales only quadratically worse than the quantum algorithm.
+In Sec.~\ref{Sec:Discussion} we discuss the complexity of our quantum algorithm, and the prospects for quantum speedups for practical problems of interest.
 We conclude in Sec.~\ref{Sec:Conclusion}.